-This letter was written to his family in Plymouth the day after the birth of James’ first child, daughter Maud Spooner, in Concord.
+James wrote this letter to his family in Plymouth the day after the birth of his first child, daughter Maud Spooner, in Concord.
 His wife, Frona, had been quite ill through the pregnancy and birth and continued to suffer greatly in the following days.
 This letter is emotionally charged and almost frantic, both with James’ anxiety for his ill wife and sickly child and overwhelming joy and pride regarding his newborn.
 He shares troubling news of Frona’s health issues interspersed with gratitude for her mother and sister, who are helping her through them, and gushes about how much his daughter resembles his loved ones and how well-behaved she is.

 Concord Friday Oct.
 26. 1860